 2. Golden Monkey Tracking In Mgahinga Park

-In addition Uganda gorilla trekking experience, Mgahinga offers the traveler a safari in Uganda and a chance to track the rare golden monkeys.
+In addition to the Uganda gorilla safari experience, Mgahinga is the only park that offers the traveler a safari in Uganda and a chance to track the rare golden monkeys.
 These furry, comical monkeys live high up in bamboo forests.

 Like gorillas, golden monkeys are habituated, meaning that they will not shy away when humans approach.

-When tourists encounter the golden monkey family, they are given 1 hour to spend with them (to take photographs and observe their behavior).
+When tourists encounter the golden monkey family, they are given only one hour to spend with them (to take photographs and observe their behavior).

 In the dry season, food tends to be scarcer and the monkeys are sometimes more difficult to find as they roam further afield to feed on the fruits of different trees.